-"Within ten (10) working days of hire, the immediate supervisor shall provide a written work plan outlining the goals and objectives upon which a new employee shall be evaluated during the probationary period.
-In addition, if there is a change in immediate supervisors, the work plan shall be reviewed by the new supervisor and the probationary employee and modified as appropriate."
-(CBA, Article 7--Evaluations, Section 10, para.
-1) Employee Name: Date: Title of Position: Position Overview: [Brief, from Job Description] Hartnell CollegeVision Statement Hartnell College will be nationally recognized for the success of our students by developing leaders who will contribute to the social, cultural, and economic vitality of our region and the global community.
-Hartnell College Mission Statement Focusing on the needs of the Salinas Valley, Hartnell College provides educational opportunities for students to reach academic goals in an environment committed to student learning, achievement, and success.
-Hartnell College Values Students First Partnerships We believe the first question that should be asked when We develop relationships within the college and making decisions is "What impact will the decision have on community, locally and globally, that allow us to grow student access, learning, development, achievement, and our knowledge, expand our reach, and streghten our success?" impact on those we serve.
-Academic and Service Excellence Leadership and Empowerment We commit to excellence in teaching and student services We commit to growing leaders through opportunity, engagement, and achievement. that develop the intellectual, personal, and social competence of every student.
-Innovation Diversity and Equity Through collaboration, we seek and create new tools,
+Employee Name: Date:

+Title of Position:

+Position Overview: [Brief, from Job l Descriptionl

+Hartnell CollegeVision Statement

+Hartnell College will be nationally recognized for the success of our students by developing leaders who will contribute to the social, cultural, and economic vitality of our region and the global community.

+Hartnell College Mission Statement

+Focusing on the needs of the Salinas Valley, Hartnell College provides educational opportunities for students to reach academic goals in an environment committed to student learning, achievement, and success.

+Hartnell College Values

+• Students First

+We believe the first question that should be asked when making decisions is "What impact will the decision have on student access, learning, development, achievement, and success?"

+Academic and Service Excellence

+We commit to excellence in teaching and student services that develop the intellectual, personal, and social competence of every student.

+Diversity and Equity